Laser Engraving Service

 Our green laser marking equipment produces a 532nm wavelength, visible beam.
 It is specially designed for high speed laser marking and etching on plastics and metals.
 Its small, focused beam is ideal for precision marking on even the smallest workpieces.

 With three different types of laser part marking equipment, we can mark or engrave nearly any material.
 From laser marking steel to laser marking plastic, this process can permanently mark components that are difficult or impossible to reliably mark through other methods.

-Arrow Cryogenics' Laser Part Marking Services
+Arrow Cryogenics' Laser Part Engraving Services

 - Change in Color or Bleaching: This process is most commonly performed on plastics.
 The structure of the individual molecules or additives, such as color pigments, are directly changed or removed through laser marking.
-A change in color or bleaching is then visible on the material, creating a marking.
+A change in color or bleaching is then visible on the material, creating a mark.

 - Foaming: Foaming is only possible on certain plastics.
 The laser melts the plastic locally, creating gas bubbles in the material.
 As it cools, these gas bubbles are encapsulated in the material.
 A raised surface is then formed, creating the marking.

 Watch the video at the top of this page to see examples of many of these laser marking processes.